How to Burn a DVD

 Many people like to surprise friends on their birthdays with homemade movies or slideshows.
 The challenge is how best to deliver this special gift to the birthday girl or guy.
 The fastest way is to share the video on the web, but what if you don’t want anyone else to see it?
 In this case, the best idea is to record a DVD, gift-wrap it, and give to the recipient directly.

 Stuck for ideas on how to create a DVD?
 Try Movavi Video Suite.
 This multipurpose video processing software will guide you through each stage of making a birthday DVD – from video montage to creating a custom DVD menu.
-Movavi Video Suite is compatible with Windows 10, 8, 7, Vista, and XP (both 32 and 64 bit).
+Movavi Video Suite is compatible with Windows 10, 8, and 7.
 Download this top-rated software to burn your DVD and get started now!

 Download and open the distribution file.
 After the simple installation procedure, the program will open automatically.

 In the window that opens, go to the Video tab.
 Hit the button in the lower left corner and browse for the file or files you’d like to record to DVD.
 Our smart disc recording tool can read and write almost any type of disc and supports all popular video formats, so you can use it to burn MKV, MP4, MOV, WMV, and AVI to DVD, as well as burn ISO to DVD.

 Check the blue line at the bottom of the screen; it shows you how much space the added videos will take on a DVD.